mgolebiowski/aspca-exporter/README.md

 1. Go to: `https://www.aspca.org/pet-care/animal-poison-control/cats-plant-list`
 2. Save the entire webpage as `website.html` in the root directory of this project.
     *   In most browsers, you can do this by right-clicking on the page and selecting "Save as..." or by going to `File > Save Page As...`.
-3. Create .env file with DEEPSEEK_API_KEY and DEEPSEEK_API_BASE_URL values.
-You can also use any other model that exposes OpenAPI-like API.
+3. Create .env file with API_KEY and API_BASE_URL values.
+You can also use any model that exposes OpenAPI-like API.

 ## Setup and Usage